Ask the right Guy

 That said, when saving for retirement, you need to take only the level or risk that is appropriate for your age and stage.
 In general, if you have many years until you retire, your savings should be mostly in risky asset classes like equities.
 Markets have always averaged out when given enough time, so one can afford to wait a crash out for the expectation of better long-term returns.

 If you're close to retiring, your money should be less in equities and more in stable asset classes like bonds and cash.
 In both cases, there should be a balance across the main asset classes.
-Ask a financial advisor to double-check your portfolio is well-diversified.
+Ask a financial adviser to double-check your portfolio is well-diversified.

 Should I cash out my pension for a worthy cause?